9 Steps to Build an Online Store and Become Your Own Boss

 While traditional careers have their benefits, there’s something very appealing about being your own boss.
-You can work whenever, however, and wherever you want to while still pursuing your passion.
+However, you can work whenever and wherever you want while still pursuing your passion.
 The tricky part is knowing how to get started.

 Setting up an online shop is relatively simple with accessible and easy-to-use tools such as WordPress and WooCommerce.
-Launching an e-commerce store, you can take your product ideas to the web and access the vast pool of customers available there.
+Launching an e-commerce store lets you take your product ideas to the web and access the vast pool of potential customers available there.

-This article will walk you through the steps to build your online store with WordPress and WooCommerce and become your own boss in no time.
+This article will walk you through the steps to build your online store with WordPress and WooCommerce and start a home-based business in no time.
 Let’s go!

 Sell anything, anywhere, anytime with WooCommerce, the world's biggest e-commerce platform, and DreamHost.

 9 Steps to Build an Online Store and Become Your Own Boss

-The very first thing you’ll need to start an online store is a product customers will want to buy.
+The very first thing you’ll need to start a successful online store is a product a potential customer will want to buy.
 We can’t help you with that, unfortunately — your idea has to be all your own!
 You’ll also need a way to manufacture your product, either by doing it yourself, hiring a company to do it, or some combination of the two.

-Once you’re done, you’ll be ready to create an online store and start selling your merchandise, which is where the steps below will come in handy.
+Once you’re done, you’ll be ready to set up your online store and start selling your merchandise, which is where the steps below will come in handy.

 Step 1: Secure Your Web Hosting and Domain Name

 The first two things you need to start any kind of website are a hosting provider and a domain name.
-Your hosting provider will store your website’s files, while your domain name provides an address where customers can find your store.
+Your web hosting provider will store your website’s files, while your domain name provides an address where customers can find your store.

 If you’re building a WordPress site (which we recommend), you might also want to consider WordPress hosting.
 These types of plans are explicitly geared towards the platform, and the servers they run on will be optimized.